Reduction in Force and Furlough for SHRA Employees Policy

 Policy Statement

-To determine if a reduction in force is necessary, Work Units must thoroughly evaluate the need for specific positions and the relative efficiency of affected employees so that the University can provide the highest level of service possible with a smaller workforce.
-When a Work Unit determines that a reduction in force is necessary, permanent SHRA employees may be separated from employment at the University through a layoff.
-The director or department head overseeing the affected Work Unit(s) is responsible for making the decision to layoff a particular employee or group of employees.
-To determine which employee(s) to layoff, the director or department head must apply the following factors in order:
+To determine if a Reduction in Force is necessary, Work Units must thoroughly evaluate the need for specific positions and the relative efficiency of affected employees so that the University can provide the highest level of service possible with a smaller workforce.
+When a Work Unit determines that a Reduction in Force is necessary, permanent SHRA employees may be separated from employment at the University.
+The director or department head overseeing the affected Work Unit(s) is responsible for making the decision to implement a Reduction in Force for a particular employee or group of employees.
+To determine which employee(s) to Separate, the director or department head must apply the following factors in order:

 1. University needs.
 Consider the continuing work to be performed by the Work Unit(s) and the number of positions in each branch, role, and competency level necessary to perform the continuing work.
 After identifying the position(s) to eliminate, the director or department head must consider all employees in positions with the same or related classification.
 “Same or related classification” means positions in the identified branch, role, and competency level.
 To identify the specific employee(s) within that classification, the director or department head must apply the remaining factors.